Get $50 Off Your Pop Up Camper Rental!

-Pop up camper rentals are an amazing way to experience an RV vacation.
+Pop up campers are an amazing way to experience an RV vacation.
 Compared to other recreational vehicles like motor homes or camper vans, these campers allow you to go virtually anywhere!

 Let’s dive a little deeper into the pros and cons of renting a pop up camper:

 You can detach your tow vehicle.

 Like travel trailers, you can't drive a pop up camper - you have to tow it!
 Which means, you can detach the pop up camper from your vehicle and use it to go to the grocery store or hiking or any other fun attractions.

 With a motor home, unless you tow a car behind you (which further reduces already low gas mileage), you have to unhook and bring this big vehicle anywhere you go.

 You can go virtually anywhere.

 Because pop up campers are so small, you're able to go pretty much anywhere you'd like!
 Whether your ideal location is the middle of the desert, on top of a mountain, near a waterfall or on the beach, as long as you have a vehicle that can get you (and your pop up tent trailer) there, you're able to stay!

 Your home doesn’t have an engine.